daviduster/neural-network-number-sorting/README.md

 # Test task

-Encoder-decoder architecture (RNN/LSTM/Transformer-based) for number sorting using only numpy.
-Implementation correctness checked with a gradient checker.
+Encoder-decoder architecture (RNN/LSTM/Transformer-based) for number sorting.

 ## Comments
 This is an interesting problem, more as an intellectual challenge than as a really practical solution (the existing algorithms for sorting, Quicksort and so on, are surely going to be faster and do not need the previous training time).
 I can think of (as the statement suggests) architectures for series.